-Potential Programs South of the Tehachapi Mountains: Several entities located generally in southern California are in the process of developing water banking programs.
-Most are in the concept stage and are proceeding with CEQA requirements, land acquisition, and other technical matters.
-These include Antelope Valley_East Kern Water Agency, Chino Basin Watermaster, and Western Development and Storage, LLC.
-While most of these programs are not yet operational, one factor common to all of them is their location south of Edmonston Pumping Plant.
+Potential Programs South of the Tehachapi Mountains Several entities located generally in southern California are in the process of developing water banking programs.
+These include Antelope Valley-East Kern Water Agency.
+While some of these programs are not yet operational, one factor common to all of them is their location south of Edmonston Pumping Plant.
 In the event of an SWP outage caused by Delta levee failure or an earthquake-related break on the main stem of the California Aqueduct, water stored in these southerly locations would be available to contractors located along the east and west branches of the Aqueduct.

-Financial terms: TBD.
+Financial Terms: TBD.